astropy/astropy/docs/visualization/wcsaxes/index.rst

     ax.set_xlabel('Galactic Longitude')
     ax.set_ylabel('Galactic Latitude')

-Having access to the axes object is needed to access some of the more advanced functionality of WCSAxes:
+However, the axes object is needed to access some of the more advanced functionality of WCSAxes.
+An example of this usage is:

 .. plot::
    :context: